Dhanuka Commercial Ltd Management Discussions.

 OPPORTUNITIES AND THREATS

-The company has made a niche market for itself in loans and advances sector and wide experience of our directors and management in the finance and securities market can create opportunities for the company even in the conditions not favorable to the company.
-Since last two years, the market conditions of Indian economy were in improvement phase and coupled with its innovative ideas and techniques the company can introduce several new instruments and products in the loan segment which can create opportunities to the company in future.
-The international penetration by several means such as merger/acquisitions/restructuring has thrown open wide arena for Indian Corporate to establish its hold in the international market.
+The company has made its niche market in the unsecured funding sector thereby reduces competition to itself and wide experience of our directors and management in the finance and securities market can create opportunities for the company even in the conditions not favorable to the company.
+The company has in its loan portfolio small and medium enterprises which are the backbone of the country and the company as well.
+The market conditions of Indian economy were in improvement phase and coupled with innovative ideas and techniques the company can introduce several new instruments and products in the loan segment which can create opportunities to the company in future.
+From the above, the management is of the view that the company has enough opportunities to explore in the current year and in the years to come.

 RISKS AND CONCERNS